-Is it ‘simple’ to be banned for life from having a Commercial driver’s license?
+› Is it ‘simple’ to be banned for life from having a commercial driver’s license (CDL)?

 This is just the start of some of the hidden costs of a DUI.
 This is a charge that keeps on giving; it follows you for years, possibly even a lifetime.
 There is nothing ‘simple’ about the penalties from a ‘simple’ DUI.

-Regretfully, far to many untrained attorneys think of DUI’s as ‘simple and advise their clients to quickly enter a plea.
-A trained, competent DUI Lawyer can help you understand the dangers you face and protect you from this harm.
+Regrettably, far too many untrained attorneys think of DUI’s as ‘simple and advise their clients to quickly enter a plea.
+A trained, competent DUI lawyer can help you understand the dangers you face and protect you from this harm.

 Attorneys who are not heavily trained in DUI defense or even more disturbing, the ones who just want to earn a quick buck do not know how to protect their clients.
 The attorney could face malpractice from mishandling such cases but even more disturbing—the client is the one who will suffer for years to come.

-You certainly don’t want an attorney representing you who starts off thinking you are guilty.
-An attorney should believe in his client and devote himself to defending his client.
+You certainly do not want an attorney representing you who starts off thinking you are guilty.
+An attorney should believe in and devote himself to defending his client.

 The evidence in most drunk driving cases is a breath test, not a blood test.
 A skillful attorney can be successful in exposing the problems with such a test.
 Because of their lack of sophistication, most scientists would not trust the results of a breath test machine as a basis for research or investigation.
 Both the accuracy and reliability of these machines are subject to challenge.

-The breath machine is just that—the low bid machine purchased in a government contract.
-There are a number of ways to attack a machine test.
+The breath machine is just that: the low bid machine purchased in a government contract.
+There are a number of ways to attack a machine test result.
 This is not a scientific instrument yet the state wants to treat it as such.
 There are reliability, accuracy, administration and training errors, just to name a few.

 Many lawyers will push a guilty plea without having done any investigation of the case.
 Possibly the client told the attorney he could not afford to fight the case.